 In short: Have fun with emoji, but test, test, test!

 Also, we want to thank Twitter for making the internet a more delightful place by open sourcing their emoji images, as well as writing Twemoji, the excellent script we use to parse and replace emoji unicode characters.
 Great job!

-Update: Mailchimp Facebook integrations are now available with our freemium package.
+Update: Mailchimp Facebook integrations are available on all plans, free and paid.
 You can use your Mailchimp list to create Facebook ads, and it’s easy as any Mailchimp feature.